Bilpapster/QualiTab/README.md

 # QualiTab
-*The first open-source framework for **assessing the impact of imperfect data** on tabular foundation models!*
+*The first open-source framework for **assessing the impact of imperfect data** on tabular foundation models.*

 ![QualiTab overview](https://github.com/user-attachments/assets/3a819135-12d3-411c-8874-f05664d752b3)